-1. Selector > Move handle up to activate "UNIT" system.
-UNIT SELECTOR O/R'S The Selector will function as an emergency stop by taking oil flow away from the active control.
+1. Selector Move handle up to activate "UNIT" system.
+UNIT SELECTOR UNIT O/R'S The Selector will function as an emergency stop by taking oil flow away from the active control.
 Move handle down to operate outrigger system "O/R'S".
 2. Outrigger Controls Move handle "UP" to raise outrigger.
-Controls O/R DOWN Move handle "DOWN" to lower outrigger.
-3. Hydraulic Tools Return handle to center position to turn off.
-(Optional) RELEASE TOOLS NOTE: Turn tool "OFF" before operating other functions.
-NO NO Move handle to energize tool quick couplers in direction required.
+Move handle "DOWN" to lower outrigger.
+3. Hydraulic Tools (Optional) Return handle to center position to turn off.
+NOTE: Turn tool "OFF" before operating other functions.
+Move handle to energize tool quick couplers in direction 54 NIC required.
 "ON" direction energizes male coupler.
-4. Engine Stop/Start STOP/START Push and hold to start engine.
+4. Engine Stop/Start (Optional) STOP/START ENGINE PUSH/RELEASE 437033 Push and hold to start engine.
 Release when engine starts.
-(Optional) ENGINE Push and release to stop engine.
-PUSH/RELEASE 437033 A Can also be used to stop the Aerial Device in an emergency.
-5. Two-Speed TWO SPEED With engine running, the throttle is activated.
-Throttle (Optional) THROTTLE Push and release to increase engine RPM.
-PUSH/RELEASE 431560B Push and release to return to engine idle.
-DC POWER Mildh and in a "OFF" also a "Van let le Auxiliary Let PUSH/HOLD With engine "OFF", the auxiliary let down power is activated.
-Down Power (Optional) 457452 Push and hold to turn on auxiliary let down power. ' ' ne included with two Release to shut off auxiliary let down power. o-speed throttle circuit.
-When vehicle engine is disabled, the au xiliary let down po wer can be activated by the two-speed throttle switch. ot operate longer the overheat pump me an 30 seconds.
-Continuous operation will drain battery otor.
+Push and release to stop engine.
+Can also be used to stop the Aerial Device in an emergency.
+5. Two-Speed Throttle (Optional) TWO SPEED THROTTLE PUSH/RELEASE 431560B With engine running, the throttle is activated.Push and release to increase engine RPM.Push and release to return to engine idle.
+Auxiliary Let Down Power (Optional) DC POWER PUSH/HOLD 457452 With engine "OFF", the auxiliary let down power is activated.
+Push and hold to turn on auxiliary let down power.
+Release to shut off auxiliary let down power.
+NOTE: Can b e included with tw o-speed throttle circuit.
+When vehicle engine is disabled, wer can be activated by the two-speed throttle switch.
+NOTE: Do not operate longer than 30 seconds.
+Continuous operation will drain battery and/or overheat pump motor.